Barrier States Theory for Safety-Critical Multi-Objective Control

 \section{Conclusion}

-In this paper, we formally developed and generalized the novel idea of barrier states (BaS) and safety embedded systems.
-This approach extends the concept of augmenting states to achieve safe multi-objective control, where the safety objective, manifested by barrier states, becomes part of the system’s states.
-This transformation converts the constrained problem into an unconstrained one, allowing for the simultaneous achievement of safety and performance objectives when possible.
+This paper formally developed and generalized the concept of barrier states (BaS) and safety embedded systems for safe multi-objective control.
+By embedding safety objectives as system states, the proposed approach transforms constrained control problems into unconstrained ones, enabling the simultaneous achievement of safety and performance objectives when possible.